 Often fundraisers ask, "Well, why?
-What do you mean, 'how they were treated by the nonprofit'?"
-Unfortunately many donors are treated like an ATM machine.
-That is, nonprofits continued to come back to the donor with requests for more and more money they needed.
-When donors only hear about what your organization needs, and not about what their gifts had achieved, about what future gifts could achieve, or about other useful and feel-good information it can easily feel like an endless process of being hit up for money.
+What do you mean, 'How they were treated by the nonprofit?' " Unfortunately, many donors are treated like an ATM machine.
+That is, nonprofits continued to come back to the donor with requests for more and more money.
+When donors hear about only what your organization needs—and not about what their gifts had achieved, about what future gifts could achieve, or about other useful and feel-good information—it can easily feel like an endless process of being hit up for money.
 And no one likes that, even if they love your charity!

 - Review your donor communications and find out how many times per year (on average) you are asking the same list for donations.

 - Call a few of your donors—NOT to ask for more money, but to sincerely thank them for their support, answer questions they might have and to understand how (and how often) they'd like to hear from you.

 - Make a list of other ways you can engage your donors and supporters without asking for money.
 Use these ideas to update your outreach.